866.845.5571

 Why Delayed-Onset Injuries Are Often Overlooked

-These delayed symptoms can complicate the legal process.
+These delayed symptoms can further complicate the legal process.
 Insurance companies may argue that the injury is unrelated to the accident, or they may pressure you to settle before the full extent of your injuries becomes apparent.
 This is why it’s crucial to consult with a personal injury lawyer immediately after an accident, even if you feel fine.

 The Importance of Early Medical Attention